 Since 1999, the U54 Cancer Partnership has been engaged in interdisciplinary basic sciences, clinical and cancer control activities focused on addressing the disproportionate cancer incidence, morbidity and mortality in minority and/or underserved populations.
 The U54 Cancer Partnership has been successful in progressing students into careers in cancer research and scope of students trained continues to expand.

-Goal: To provide excellent training and education in cancer research to medical students, graduate students, and undergraduate students from our partnership institutions.
+Goal: To provide excellent training and education in cancer research to underrepresented minority (URM) and non-minority medical, graduate, undergraduate and high school students from our partnership institutions.

 Objective: Significantly increase recruitment and retention of URM students into graduate programs and careers in cancer research.

 Aims 1: Implement a Pathway to Discovery Program that provides early and continuous research education for URM high school and undergraduate students leveraging the cancer research opportunities at our Partnership Institutions.